john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ---
 {% include JB/setup %}

 I love text-based games.
 They can be so much more unique and interesting than the average computer game.
-My theory is that the creators have more freedom to focus on content and mechanics.
+Their creators have more freedom to focus on content and mechanics.
 Modern, big budget games take huge teams: the 3D art department, the music team, the story board team, acounting, HR, you name it.
 All that stuff gets between the creator and the idea.

 And, if I am being totally honest, I covet the idea that one day I could write a decent text-based game.
 No corporate backing; just me and a laptop.
 It is theoretically possible that I could create some little game that a few people would love.
 You know, maybe.
 One day.
 A boy can dream.

-The title of this post is a lie.
-Really, these are just my favorite text-based games.
+The title of this post is a lie; these are just my favorite text-based games.
 But all of these games have legions of fans.
 They all did something new, or creative, or fun, and people love them.

 **And all these games are free to play, right now!**